Does Car Insurance Cover My Own Injuries?

 Document Lost Wages

-Keep records of lost work time with pay stubs or an employer letter.
-PIP covers lost wages up to a percentage of your earnings, typically 60% to 80%, so documentation directly affects your payout.
+Keep records of missed work time with pay stubs or a letter from your employer.
+PIP covers lost wages up to a percentage of your earnings, typically 60% to 80%.
+Thorough documentation directly affects your payout.

 mglogo icon